Barricades were supposed to keep Bourbon Street revelers safe. Here’s why they didn’t

 The bollards were the subject of a 2019 report from a private security consulting firm that noted the risk of terrorism in New Orleans’ French Quarter, specifically mass shootings and vehicular attacks, remained “highly possible while moderately probable.”

-The report by Interfor International, reviewed by CNN, “strongly recommends” bollard mobilization to be fixed and improved “immediately.”
+The report by Interior International, reviewed by CNN, “strongly recommends” bollard mobilization to be fixed and improved “immediately.”

 “The current bollard system on Bourbon Street does not appear to work,” said the report.